 - What local radio stations to tune in to for civil defence information during an event

-- How to contact your local council’s civil defence emergency management office for assistance during an emergency.
+- How to contact your Civil Defence Emergency Management Group for assistance in an emergency.

 - If life or property is threatened, always phone 111.

-Your workplace, children’s school or preschool centre will have a disaster plan.
+Your workplace, children’s school or preschool centre will have an emergency response plan.
 Schools and teachers are prepared for disasters and school staff will do everything they can to keep your child safe.
-It’s important to create a disaster plan with your family.
-Talk with your family about why you need to prepare for disaster.
+It’s important to create a household plan with your family.
+Talk with your family about why you need to prepare for an emergency.

 Explain the different dangers of fire, storms, floods and earthquakes to children.
 Plan to share responsibilities and work together as a team.
-As a family, discuss the disasters that are most likely to happen and talk about what to do in each case.
-Make sure everyone knows where to get help if it is needed and how to make contact with other members of the family during a disaster.
+As a family, discuss the emergencies that are most likely to happen and talk about what to do in each case.
+Make sure everyone knows where to get help if it is needed and how to make contact with other members of the family.
 Arrange a place for your family to meet.

 First aid is a good skill to learn - for more information, see our section on First Aid under Emergency Preparation.
 Also, contact your local Order of St John or Red Cross.